pliptor/PicoNN/README.md

 :------:|:--------:
 ![Data](./extras/input.png) |![Segmented Data](./extras/output.png)

-Note: the code that generates the above graphs is not yet included.

 ## How To

 This code was developed in Linux (Ubuntu 16.04.1LTS) but it should be easy to build it in any platform with a C++11 compiler.
 It has no dependencies and just one cpp file and two header files.